Ideas to Make College “Cheaper”

 Make College “Cheaper” for Families, Debtors, and Taxpayers.

 Almost all 2020 college affordability proposals are directed at the price families pay during and after enrollment rather than the cost of education services.
 Up-front price reduction proposals (i.e. free college) tend to focus only on community college tuition and fee costs and are regressively designed to help mainly middle and upper-middle income households.
-Post-enrollment debt relief plans tend to be broad brush, but similarly regressive as well as extremely expensive for taxpayers and with minimal impact on the neediest households.
+Post-enrollment debt relief plans tend to be broad brush, but similarly regressive as well as extremely expensive for taxpayers and with in dollar terms relatively little impact on the neediest households.

 Idea #1: Want to make college cheaper?
 Reduce time-to-degree.
 Imagine if we could have students complete high school and college in seven years as opposed to eight or eight as opposed to nine as is now the norm for those who complete a bachelor’s degree.
 Based on ACT data, 25% of high school seniors are academically ready for college-level work before 12th grade begins.
 One-third of them come from low-income households.
 Let’s rethink 12th grade and create a “Freshman Year for Free” fast track to and through college for those ready and willing.
 It would take about $100 million to expand AP, dual enrollment, and EdX on-line college course options sufficiently and equitably to all fast track able students.